What to expect from life with newborn twins.

 You can see how that adds up to a lot of time.

 To this I say, this time will pass.
-And you are doing important work.
+I know it feels like all your days are spent feeding, but you are doing important work.

 I often felt like I did nothing but feed babies all day in those first few weeks.
 I timed it out, I had actually spent 8 hours just nursing my twins.
 That’s a job, and that is your job for those first weeks.

 Breastfeeding doesn’t always work, I’m not going to pretend it does.
 But it is possible to breastfeed twins.
 I exclusively breastfed my twins for 15 months.
 Here is my guide to everything breastfeeding twins: The Ultimate Guide to Breastfeeding Twins